mhjarvis/Notes/React/05_State.md

 ```

 Here we define our own state using the `useState` hook.
 We set the `value` prop of the `input` to the state variable and update the state variable on every `onChange` event.
 Now, when the user types something, React will ensure you have the latest text in `value`.

+## Difference between State and Props

+State:

+-   Internal data, owned by the component.
+-   Component memory
+-   Can be updated by the component itself.
+-   Updating state causes component to re-render
+-   Used to make components interactive

+Props:

+-   External data, owned by parent component.
+-   Similar to function parameters.
+-   Read-only.
+-   Receiving new props causes component to re-render.
+Usually when the parent's state has been updated.
+-   used by parent to configure child component ('settings')